zklinger2000/fcc-image-search-abstraction-zklinger/README.md

 }
 ```
 ### Example usage:
-to get a list of recent search terms
+To get a list of recent search terms:
 `https://fcc-image-search-abstraction-zklinger.herokuapp.com/api/latest/imagesearch/`

 Built as a Node.js app using [Express 4](http://expressjs.com/).